-Bats have been around for 50-60 millions year, but there has been a debate between scientists on how they evolved.
+Bats have been around for 50-60 millions year, but there has been a debate among scientists on how they evolved.
 New evidence has come to light recently that sheds more light on their evolution, so I wanted to write about this here.

-Scientists in 2008 found a fossil dated to be over 52 million years old.
+Scientists, in 2008, found a fossil dated over 52 million years old.
 Research shows that this bat had evolved to fly before it could echolocate.

 Evidence of the physical appearance of early bat fossils indicates that bats have always been able to fly.
-Recently a team of paleontologists stumbled upon the remains of an ancient giant bat (Mystacina miocenalis) in New Zealand’s South Island.
+Recently a team of paleontologists stumbled upon the remains of an ancient giant bat (Mystacina miocenalis) on New Zealand’s South Island.

-Analysis of this fossil suggests the huge bat roamed the area at least 16 million years ago.
+Analysis of this fossil suggests that the giant bat roamed the area sixteen million years ago.

-They concluded that based on its limb shape, the bat spent a large amount of time walking on the ground rather than flying.
+They concluded that the bat spent a lot of time walking on the ground rather than flying based on its limb shape.
 This bat’s two modern relatives also spend part of their lives on the forest floor, scouring for insects.

 Did Bats Evolve Twice?

 A suggestion has been made whether bats share a common ancestor with humans and other primates.
 Until recently, evidence to support this theory was almost non-existent.
 However, biologists in Germany have proven a link using immunological methods.

 Immunology refers to studying the immune system and is a crucial branch of medical and biological sciences.
 The immune system protects organisms from infection through various lines of defense against disease.

-The largely accepted view is that bats are a strict mammalian order, Chiroptera, divided into two subcategories.
+The broadly accepted view is that bats are a strict mammalian order, Chiroptera, divided into two subcategories.
 Flying foxes, one of the largest bat species, and fruit bats are combined within the Megachiroptera family.
-In contrast, the smaller, insect-eating bats and vampire bats are placed in Microchiroptera or microbats.
+In contrast, the smaller, insect-eating and vampire bats are placed in Microchiroptera or microbats.

 Microbats are known as insectivorous bats, true bats, or echolocation bats.
-Most eat insects, while larger microbats also hunt lizards, frogs, and even small birds.
+Most eat insects, while larger microbats hunt lizards, frogs, and even small birds.